usi-systems/p4pubsub/hicn/experiment/README.md

     vpp# hicn fib add prefix c000::/8 face 0

+### Setup Tofinos

+Compile the hicn program following the instructions in `../README.md`

+Edit the PTF `test.py` for each tofino, and adjust the `self.mac_tbl` to match the MAC/port mapping in your setup.

+Launch bfswitchd, bring up the ports using `tofinoX.ports.txt`, and run the PTF test.
+Make sure to copy the coresponding `tofinoX.rules.txt` into `hicn-tofino/ptf-tests/hicn/`.

 ### Publisher

 Start VPP on the publisher (node95), and configure it with vppctl.
 Then launch